estarsyang/java_basic/README.md

     2. method: `accessModifier + final + return dataType + methodName`
     3. property/variable: `accessModifier + final + dataType + variableName + = initial value`
 4. Notes:
-    1. `final` modified properties are also called constants, usually use XX_XX_XX to name.
+    1. `final` modified properties are also called constants, usually use XX_XX_XX to name variable.
 Can modify a formal argument in a method(Can not modify the argument in method body)
         ```java
         public int list(final int X) {
             ++X; // error, can not modify.
             return X + 1;
         }
         ```
-    2. `final` modified one properties must assign an initial value.
+    2. `final` modify one properties must assign an initial value.
 It can be assgin in these positions:
         1. Define: like `public final double TAX_RATE = 0.08;`
         2. In construction.
         3. In code block.